Fennec Fox: here’s the scoop

 The Buttonwood Park Zoo participates in the Association of Zoos and Aquariums Species Survival Plan (SSP) for Fennec Foxes.
 The goal of the SSP is to cooperatively manage animal populations within AZA accredited zoos to ensure the sustainability of a healthy and genetically diverse population while enhancing the conservation of this species in the wild.

-Our fennec foxes are important members of the Zoo’s Animal Ambassador Program.
+Our fennec foxes are important members of the Zoo’s Animal Ambassador Program and currently live behind-the-scenes.
 You may see them out with educators for encounters, special events or school programs.
 The animal ambassadors at Buttonwood Park Zoo are working ambassadors of their species and of their wild counterparts.
 They stimulate interest and appreciation, dispel myths and fears, reconnect visitors with the natural world and stir all those they encounter to action.

 Arid desert environments and remote sand seas.
 Stable sand dunes are believed to be ideal habitat although they also live in very sparsely vegetated sand dunes near the Atlantic coast